-Total operating expenses were \$1,384,349 for fiscal year 2015 compared to \$1,1261,949 for the prior fiscal year.
+Total operating expenses were \$1,429,941 for fiscal year 2016 compared to \$1,384,349 for the prior fiscal year.
 The 9% increase is mainly due primarily to:

-- (1) A \$9,502 slight increase in professional fees.
-However other professional fees have been capitalized as they pertained to the new clinic site and the negotiations of the new lease amendment with Mark Twain Medical Center. - (2) A \$77,531 increase in program and event expenses as the District offered more programs and events for the general public during the year in efforts to educate those interested in on-going healthcare issues.
+- (1) A \$129,370 increase in professional fees due to the many issues the District is dealing with.
+However other professional fees have been capitalized as they pertained to the new clinic site and the negotiations of the new lease amendment with Mark Twain Medical Center, Inc. - (2) A \$14,227 increase in program and event expenses as the District offered more programs and events for the general public during the year in efforts to educate those interested in on-going healthcare issues.